-- 4.6 Under the revised protocol approved by Cabinet on 25 July 2017, funding applications up to £50K from the £1 million CAT Fund can be approved by the CAT Steering Group with all sums in excess of this threshold being referred to Cabinet for approval.
-As identified under paragraph 3.7 in 2014 the total legacy of repair for sports pavilions was estimated at £3.85 million, at the time of drafting this report 5 pavilions are closed (see Appendix A). - The Council entered into a joint contract with the Wales Co-operative Centre, 4.7 Bridgend Association of Voluntary Organisations (BAVO), and the Coalfields Regeneration Trust following a full tendering exercise in December 2016 to provide business planning and specialist advice to community groups to facilitate the Community Asset Transfer process.
-A total of 16 individual community organisations have been referred to carry out 45 assignments under the original joint contract to provide guidance in respect of business planning, legal structures, accounting for VAT, and technical surveys at a cost to date of £99,602.
+- 4.6 Under the revised protocol approved by Cabinet on 25 July 2017, funding applications up to £50,000 from the £1 million CAT Fund can be approved by the CAT Steering Group with all sums in excess of this threshold being referred to Cabinet for approval.
+As identified under paragraph 3.7 in 2014 the total legacy of repair for sports pavilions was estimated at £3.85 million.
+At the time of drafting this report 5 pavilions are closed, the council are currently assessing if these pavilions are economically viable to repair (see Appendix A). - 4.7 The Council entered into a joint contract with the Wales Co-operative Centre, Bridgend Association of Voluntary Organisations (BAVO), and the Coalfields Regeneration Trust following a full tendering exercise in December 2016 to provide business planning, legal structures, accounting for VAT and technical surveys and specialist advice to community groups to facilitate the CAT process.
+A total of 16 individual community organisations have benefited from this Business Support Contract with 45 assignments being undertaken at a cost to date of £99,602 under both contracts.
 The CAT Business Support contract has been part funded by the LEADER Local Development Fund (Project TRC-28) for groups requiring support located in a Rural Development area.
-The joint contract expired on 31 March 2019 and a re-tender exercise has been undertaken and the new joint contract awarded to the Wales Co-operative Centre and Coalfields Regeneration Trust for a 2 year period with an option for an additional year's extension to the contract period.
+The joint contract expired on 31 March 2019 and a re-tender exercise was undertaken.
+The new joint business support was awarded to the Wales Co-operative Centre and Coalfields Regeneration Trust for a 2 year period with an option for an additional year's extension to the contract period.

-- 4.8 The CAT Task & Finish Group has been established by the CAT Steering Group as a direct response to the recommendations made by Members of the Overview and Scrutiny Committee 3 on 17 January 2018 relating to the Community Asset Transfer report presented by the Corporate Director Communities with the primary objective of providing strategic direction in respect of the Council's CAT Programme and associated policies, systems and processes. - 4.9 The main recommendations arising from the CAT Task & Finish Group which concluded their review in February 2019 can be summarised as follows: - A List of Assets available for community asset transfer should be maintained and periodically reviewed and updated; - Asset data (compliance, condition survey and operating costs) should be issued to community groups at the earliest opportunity; - Model Heads of Terms and template Leases for particular asset groups should be utilised wherever possible with a "take it or leave it" approach being adopted; - The submission of income and expenditure projections for a minimum of a 5-year period should suffice for the majority of community asset transfers but detailed business plans should still be requested for complex projects; - A risk based approach should be adopted for the Business Diagnostic Assessment undertaken upon community groups and the assets being subject to transfer; - Town and Community Councils and established community groups should have their applications fast tracked particularly where the asset subject to transfer is in a compliant condition.
-The risk based approach will enable a risk matrix to be produced identifying suitability for fast tracking. - 4.10 The Task & Finish Group also recommended to Cabinet that the priority of assets for community asset transfer should be refined so that savings under the MTFS can be prioritised accordingly:
+- 4.8 The CAT Task & Finish Group was established by the CAT Steering Group as a direct response to the recommendations made by Members of the Overview and Scrutiny Committee 3 on 17 January 2018 relating to the CAT report presented by the Corporate Director Communities with the primary objective of providing strategic direction in respect of the Council's CAT Programme and associated policies, systems and processes. - 4.9 The main recommendations arising from the CAT Task & Finish Group which concluded their review in February 2019 can be summarised as follows: - A List of assets available for CAT should be maintained and periodically reviewed and updated; - Asset data (compliance, condition survey and operating costs) should be issued to community groups at the earliest opportunity; - Model Heads of Terms and template Leases for particular asset groups should be utilised wherever possible with a "take it or leave it" approach being adopted; - The submission of income and expenditure projections for a minimum of a 5-year period should suffice for the majority of community asset transfers but detailed business plans should still be requested for complex projects; - A risk based approach should be adopted for the Business Diagnostic Assessment undertaken upon community groups/sports clubs and the assets being subject to CAT; - Town and Community Councils and established community groups/sports clubs should have their applications fast tracked particularly where the asset subject to CAT is in a compliant condition.
+The risk based approach will enable a risk matrix to be produced identifying suitability for fast tracking. - 4.10 The Task & Finish Group also recommended to Cabinet in the report approved on 23 July 2019 that the priority of assets for CAT be refined so that savings under the MTFS can be prioritised accordingly:

 Priority 1 Sports Pavilions

-• Playing Fields (excluding school playing fields) and Bowling
+Playing Fields (excluding school playing fields) and Bowling

 Greens

 Community Centres

-Priority 2 Playgrounds / Play AreasFree Car Parks
+Priority 2 Playgrounds / Play Areas

 Free Car Parks

 Allotments

 Priority 3 Miscellaneous Assets